OpenContributionsProject/opencontributionssite/.github/DEVELOPMENT.md

 You should see feedback from [TypeScript](https://typescriptlang.org) in your editor.

-If you'd like to get a real-time updated list of all TypeScript errors in ycode, you can run its `tsc` command-line locally:
+If you'd like to get a real-time updated list of all TypeScript errors, you can run its `tsc` command-line locally:

 ```shell
 pnpm tsc --watch